31 May, 2021

 How far can you go on one charge?

+In WA, they usually do cost slightly more to register than a comparable liquid-fuelled vehicle.
 A Hyundai Ioniq Electric, for example, tips the scales at 1475kg while the similarly sized, petrol-powered Hyundai i30 Elite is 1382kg, so the latter is $22.96 cheaper to register in WA.
 In the Hyundai Kona’s case, the electric is about 300kg heavier than the ICE equivalent, so it costs $68.88 more to register.

 Overall, what are the benefits of owning an electric car?